FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/documentation/code/naming-components.md

 - `temporary`
 - `tempo`

-Perhaps in the specific function it makes sense to use the abbreviation nevertheless it's better to add a few more characters to finish the variable name.
+Perhaps in the specific function it makes sense to use the abbreviation.
+Nevertheless, it's better to add a few more characters to finish the variable name.

 ## Declarative statements

-When choosing a name the name should be a statement from the developer and not a question.
+When choosing a name, the name should be a statement from the developer and not a question.
 Statements provide a simple true or false dynamic while a variable that may be read as a question provides doubt to the intended functionality.

 For example: